danilocurvelo/imd0030-20242/_posts/2023-02-22-shortest-paths-trees.md

 3

 Dijkstra’s runtime
-Give the worst-case number of calls to add, removeMin, and changePriority. perimeter.add(start, 0.0);
+Give the worst-case number of calls to removeMin and addOrChangePriority. perimeter.add(start, 0.0);
 while (!perimeter.isEmpty()) {
     Vertex from = perimeter.removeMin();